Origins

 I believe in interdependence, it is our connectedness to other people that gives our life meaning, as such this work seeks an extension; it requires faceless portraits of others.

 I intend to create and share an exhibition for digital space by producing a set of virtual portraits.
-I will do this by using social media to invite participants via Twitter exchanges (conversations) to explore the idea of self in a digital age.
+I will use social media to invite participants via Twitter exchanges (conversations) to explore the idea of self in a digital age.
 Participants will be supported in developing a vocabulary of objects.
-Each object selected is a metaphor potentially existing at one or more communicative levels – universal, cultural, subcultural, personal.
+Each object selected is a metaphor potentially existing at one or more communicative levels – universal, cultural, subcultural, or personal.
 They will select, photograph and share images of objects that each individual identifies as a non-verbal means of describing themselves